 Since 2016, there has been a raging debate about the main causes of Donald Trump’s shocking victory.
 On one side are journalists, political scientists and others who believe that racial resentment was the overwhelming reason that Trump won.
-On the other side are people (including me [see this article]) who believe this story is too simplistic and that, while race played a big role, economic factors [such as rising inequality] did too.
+On the other side are people (including me [see this article]) who believe this theory is too simplistic and that, while race played a big role, economic factors [such as rising inequality] did too.
+I would even note that it doesn’t simply come down to SES (socioeconomic status), since there is plenty of evidence that even that is too simplistic a theory for how things got so haywire in society in the last 10-15 years.
+But what follows is the economic model for social stratification, political polarization, and philosophical/behavioral extremism that seems both inescapable and incendiary.

 In a new book, Steven Pearlstein of The Washington Post has a chart that reminds me of this debate.
 The chart contains two lines, the first measuring income inequality and the second measuring political polarization between the two parties in Congress.
 Both start in 1967 and go until almost the present.
 And both lines rise sharply, in close proximity: As inequality increases, so does polarization.